senzing-garage/knowledge-base/claude-memory/senzing-changelog-update.md

 # Senzing versioned release

-1. If no $ARGUMENTS specified, ask user to choose a subcommand from the following list.
-Show user {new-semantic-version}.
+1. If no $ARGUMENTS specified, show the user the current {semantic-version}
+   and ask user to choose a subcommand from the following list.
+Show user {new-semantic-version} for each choice.
     1. major - Made incompatible API changes.
 New version would be {new-semantic-version}.
     1. minor - Added functionality in a backward compatible manner.
 New version would be {new-semantic-version}.
     1. patch - Made backward compatible bug fixes.
 New version would be {new-semantic-version}.